yomidevs/yomitan-wiki/docs/dictionaries.md

     If you can't find suitable Yomitan dictionaries, feel free to Google for dictionaries in your specific language or ask your fellow community members.

+#### Multilingual

+  - [KTY](https://github.com/yomidevs/kaikki-to-yomitan/blob/master/downloads.md) - Wiktionaries in various languages converted to Yomitan format.
+  - [Wikipedia for Yomitan](https://github.com/MarvNC/wikipedia-yomitan) - All of Wikipedia in Yomitan for various languages.

 #### Japanese

 - [Jitendex](https://github.com/stephenmk/Jitendex) - An improved version of JMdict for Yomitan.
 It features better formatting and some other improvements, and is actively being improved by its author.